indraasura/marketing-for-product-management/README.md

 ### Tone
 Tone is a subset of voice and refers to the mood and attitude of specific content pieces.
 Context is the key to come up with a proper tone.
 Put yourself in the audience's shoes and think about their personas.

+### Developing tone and voice for a brand

+1. Personalize brand and think of it as a person.
+2. Context is key when developing your business' tone.
+Think about various scenarios that might arise and your response for those scenarios.

+Ask the following questions when considering the tone of a social media post:

+1. What is the purpose of this content?
+2. Who will relate with and view the content?
+3. How do they feel?
+4. What do they want to understand?
+5. Therefore, what kind of tone should I use?

+Basically, put yourself in your audience's shoes.

+## Developing Social Media Content

+Content should be tailored according to the social media channel it is being posted on.
+Different components that should be kept in mind while developing content:

+* Hashtags (Don't use too many hashtags, ideally 2-5)
+* Text
+* CTAs (CTAs should use active voice)
+* Tagging

+## Content Curation

+Content curation involves gathering content that is relevant to a topic or area of interest and then sharing with audience, with proper citations and credits to original author(s).

+#### Advantages of content curation

+1. Saves time and money.
+2. Builds industry connections.
+3. Extends social reach.
+4. Enables you to post a bigger variety of content.

+#### Tips for efficient content curation

+1. Establish a good mix of promotional content and curated content.
+(80/20 mix, 80 own and 20 curated)
+2. Always keep Buyer Persona in mind when curating content.
+3. Use surveys and other methods to understand customers.
+4. If needed, use content curation tools.